include-cpp/include-cpp.github.io/index.md

   - We have a Discord server which you can join through [this link](https://discord.gg/ZPErMGW).
   - We have a [friendly presence at conferences](/attending-conferences).
 - A [toolbox](https://github.com/include-cpp/toolboxes) for C++ conferences to improve diversity and inclusion.
-- Help for conferences in reaching minority groups with calls for papers, and suggesting candidates to invite to speak.
+- Help for conferences in reaching minority groups with calls for papers, and suggesting candidates to invite to speak and <a class="page-link" href="/organising-conferences/">running an inclusive conference</a>.
 - Help for companies in improving their C++ job advertisements to improve appeal to minority groups.
 - Help for minorities and junior programmers to [attend major conferences](/scholarships).
 - Help for minorities and junior programmers in submitting talks for conferences or job applications.